 The first is the actual art, where Austrian and international (often Latin American) street artists ply their trade on dedicated spaces in Vienna with “live paintings”.

-As such, Calle Libre is a chance to observe these commanders of their art at work as they create their large-scale murals, spray paintings and other urban delights.
+As such, Calle Libre is a chance to observe these commanders of their art at work as they create their large-scale murals, spray paintings and other urban creations.

 Over the course of the festival’s history, city walls in various Viennese districts have got a lot brighter, a lot more colourful, and a lot more inspiring.